D8-X/d8x-trader-backend/README.md

 - rpc.json: A list of RPC URLs used for interacting with the different chains.
   - You are not required to make changes to this file, but you may add or remove as many RPCs as you need
   - It is encouraged to keep multiple HTTP options for best user experience/robustness
-  - At least one Websocket RPC must be defined, either in this file, or directly in the main .env file using the key WS_RPC_URL
+  - At least one Websocket RPC must be defined
 - wsConfig.json: A list of price IDs and price streaming endpoints
   - You are encouraged to modify this configuration, but the services should be able to start with the default values provided
   - See the main API [readme](./packages/api/README.md) for details